Kaixhin/nninit/README.md

 ### Gains

-Optional gains can be calculated depending on the succeeding nonlinearity.
+Gains can be calculated depending on the succeeding nonlinearity.
 If `gain` is a number it is used directly; if `gain` is a string the following mapping is used.
-By default the `gain` parameter is `'linear'`.
+By default gains (where applicable) are set to 1.

 | Gain      | Parameters | Mapping                     |
 |-----------|------------|-----------------------------|